johngillott/cv/index.md

 - Refactored and redesigned an algorithm for processing candidates' work history to calculate candidates' Permanent Equivalent Rate status, with respect to Agency Worker Regulations, for tens of thousands of candidates on a weekly basis
 - Influenced the system design and contributed to the technical architecture of core systems including migrating databases from Amazon Relational Database Service to Amazon Aurora, and containerized microservices to Functions as a Service in AWS

-Languages and tools: Java EE, Spring MVC, Hibernate ORM, MySQL, JavaScript/ES6, MySQL, jQuery
+Languages and tools: Go, Bash, Docker, Linux, Jenkins, Git

+Go, Angular(2+), MySQL, Amazon Web Services, ELK Stack, Docker, Python, Jenkins, Git

 `09 2018 - 01 2017`
 __Software Engineer at University of Leicester__, Leicester, UK

 - Worked part-time to develop a learning tool for the Department of Mathematics to teach  undergraduate actuarial science students about trading in futures, forex and stocks in a virtual environment.
 I was responsible for eliciting and managing client requirements to design, development and delivery of the project
 - Sourced and analyzed client requirements to create technical deliverables

+Languages and tools: Java EE, Spring MVC, Hibernate ORM, MySQL, JavaScript, MySQL, jQuery

 ## Open source